William Cullen Bryant: Early life and education

+Career

 Early poetry

 "Thanatopsis" is Bryant's most famous poem, which Bryant may have been working on as early as 1811.

-In 1817 his father took some pages of verse from his son's desk, and at the invitation of Willard Phillips, an editor of the North American Review who had previously been tutored in the classics by Dr. Bryant, he submitted them along with his own work.
+In 1817, his father took some pages of verse from his son's desk, and at the invitation of Willard Phillips, an editor of the North American Review who had previously been tutored in the classics by Bryant, submitted them along with his own work.
 The editor of the Review, Edward Tyrrel Channing, read the poem to associate editor Richard Henry Dana Sr., who immediately exclaimed, "That was never written on this side of the water!"

 Someone at the North American joined two of the son's discrete fragments, gave the result the Greek-derived title Thanatopsis ("meditation on death"), mistakenly attributed it to the father, and published it.
 After clarification of the authorship, the son's poems began appearing with some regularity in the Review.
-A portion of Bryant’s poem, Thanatopsis, is at the base of the William Cullen Bryant Memorial behind the New York Public Library which was dedicated in 1911.
+A portion of Bryant's poem, Thanatopsis, is at the base of the William Cullen Bryant Memorial behind the New York Public Library, which was dedicated in 1911.
 "To a Waterfowl", published in 1821, was the most popular.

-On January 11, 1821, Bryant, still striving to build a legal career, married Frances Fairchild.
-Soon after, having received an invitation to address the Harvard University Phi Beta Kappa Society at the school's August commencement, Bryant spent months working on "The Ages", a panorama in verse of the history of civilization, culminating in the establishment of the United States.
-As it would in all collections he subsequently issued, "The Ages" led the volume, also entitled Poems, which he arranged to publish on the same trip to Cambridge.
+On January 11, 1821, still striving to build a legal career, Bryant married Frances Fairchild.
+Soon after, he received an invitation to speak from Phi Beta Kappa at Harvard University to deliver the August commencement.
+Bryant spent months working on "The Ages", a panorama in verse of the history of civilization, culminating in the establishment of the United States.
+He subsequently published "The Ages", which led the volume and was titled Poems, which he arranged to publish on the same trip to Harvard.
 For that book, he added sets of lines at the beginning and end of "Thanatopsis" that changed the poem.

+"Thanatopsis" established Bryant's career as a poet.
+From 1816 to 1825, Bryant depended on his law practice in Great Barrington, Massachusetts to sustain his family financially but he traded his unrewarding profession for New York City and the promise of a literary career.
+With the encouragement of a distinguished and well-connected literary family, the Sedgwicks, he quickly gained a foothold in New York City's vibrant cultural life.

-His career as a poet was now established, though recognition as America's leading poet waited until 1832, when an expanded Poems was published in the U.S. and, with the assistance of Washington Irving, in Britain.
+By 1832, after publishing an expanded version of Poems in the U.S. and, with the assistance of Washington Irving, in Great Britain, Bryant began to be recognized as one of his generation's greatest poets.

-Editorial work